How To Connect With Your Emotional Tween

 Now don’t get me wrong, there are times where healthy breaks to calm down are needed.
 It can help with that shift you both need to reclaim your thoughts and try again.
 But many times, I find myself praying for compassion in the moment because I don’t have any left.
 When I ask God to show me our kid’s hearts and needs through His eyes, the compassion flows.
 When compassion flows, your emotional tween will feel it, and your connection to their heart will grow stronger!

 If I had to sum up my time spent as a parent in the tween stage so far, it would be a lot of learning how to navigate ‘letting them go and bringing them back’.
-There are so many ways we, as parents, need to learn to let the reigns go a bit.
+There are so many ways we, as parents, need to learn to let the reins go a bit.
 This will build their confidence, independence and help them grow in many areas!

 But then, in turn, we need to be a safe place for them when they do fall.
 And they will fall, Mom.
 They are learning too.
-This part of tween parenting is important in building a connection to their heart but with an emotional tween, this is crucial!
+This part of tween parenting is important in building a connection to their heart, but with an emotional tween, this is crucial!

 We need to teach our tweens how to handle their emotions in a God-honoring way.
 That is the goal.
 Doing this means giving them the tools and support they need….and then yes, let them figure out which of those work best for them.
 We need to continually hand over our children to the Lord to do His work – even with an emotional tween.
 He does it far better than we ever could!